AmitVasantSalunke/chef-user-cookbook/README.md

 # chef-user-cookbook
- * Create user on ubuntu server.
+ * Creates user on ubuntu server.
- * Provisions the server for the passwordless ssh key authentication.
+ * Provisions the server for passwordless ssh key authentication.